-Alternatively, you can click Start, All Programs, VAIO Control Center, and VAIO Power Management Viewer to start the viewer.
+Alternatively, you can use VAIO Control Center to start VAIO Power Management Viewer.
+Click Start, All Programs, and VAIO Control Center.
+Double-click Power Management in the VAIO Control Center window, and then double-click VAIO Power Management Viewer.

 To change the power scheme